Does the thought of exercising for hours a week just to shed a few pounds make you want to cringe?

 In order to make 15 minutes of exercise effective, you must push yourself hard enough to cause the greatest demands on your body both during and after the workout.

 Higher intensity workouts require more oxygen after the workout is over in order to return to it’s natural state.
-The goal is to keep your heart rate up for a specified window of time so that your body continues to burn calories even after your workout is over. (something called the “afterburn effect”)

-This means that your body continues to burn more calories when you are not actively working out which helps to boost your metabolism.
+Your body continues to burn more calories when you are not actively working out which helps to boost your metabolism.

 - Build muscle and burn fat: All strength training workouts will help build muscle.
 However, higher intensity workouts will give you the fastest, most dramatic results.
 And because muscle burns more calories at rest than fat, HIIT style workouts give you the most bang for your buck by torching calories and building muscle at the same time.